What Investment Can Get Me Rich Quick?

 Madoff promised his investors higher returns than any other firm.
 He told them that it was achieved by buying blue-chip stocks and taking option contracts on them.
 He and his team tracked the stock market daily and generated reports that coincided with certain stocks' highest trading value.
 In this way, he kept people believing his scam, even though he never invested any money.
 Rather, he took all the money people gave him and put it in his business checking account.
 When people requested withdrawals, he would simply withdraw money from the checking account and give it to them.

 Madoff's scheme worked for years, because he was able to get more people to “invest” with him.
 He preyed on people's desire to be rich without having to break their backs.
 People wanted to believe he had found a way to hack the system, to get around the rules and straight to the profit.

 So let's banish all thoughts of investing your way to overnight riches.
 Instead, here's what to do.

 It's clear that when it comes to money, anything that's too good to be true probably is.
 In order to avoid losing your money to a scam artist or on a risky stock, here is a simple formula to get rich slowly (but safely).

 1. Build up a cushion

 Having a safety net or cushion is essential to financial health.
 Most people recommend having an emergency fund of three to six months of living expenses in an easily accessible savings account.
 If you're a freelancer or work with irregular income, you might save up to a year's worth.
 A solid cash cushion is a good resource should you have an emergency or should an investment go wrong.

 There are plenty of effective ways to save money.
 Plenty of online banks offer savings accounts with decent APYs.
-Check out CIT Bank, which offers 1.55% for a minimum deposit of only $100.
+Check out the CIT Savings Builder, which offers up to 1.00% for a minimum deposit of only $100.
+See details here.

 2. Diversify your investments